malmujadib/DataScience_BlogPost-/README.md

     -Often, yes becuse the average rating is 7.3 from 10.

-    * Q3:Which location has the highest average salary?
+    * Q3:Which continent has the highest average salary?

     -North america has higher average salary than europe almost the double